benoror/node-pate/README.md

 # License

-Pate is provided under the MIT free software license.
+Pâté is provided under the MIT free software license.
 See the file LICENSE for the full text.